Sunni Islam in Iraq: Politics

 During the sectarian conflict in Iraq, sectarian militias not only killed due to sect, but also due to family names, accents, physical appearances, and origins which could have implied their sectarian affiliation.
 In Iraq, by the 21st century, Sunni Arab converts to Shia Islam continued to be considered Sunni, while Shia Arab converts to Sunni Islam also continued to be considered Shia.
 The terms became identifiers for the two distinct Arab subgroups and began to transcend sectarian values.
 Ethnic Arab Christians in Iraq, distinct from Assyrians, were culturally identical with Sunni Arabs and well integrated together, thus often being included in the Sunni designation.

 Nouri al-Maliki's Shia-led government repressed Sunnis, stressing the Sunni Arab tribes' favourable disposition towards the Islamic State, although they did not share the Salafist beliefs.
 A number of Sunnis have now taken up arms against the Islamic State to stop its attempts at establishing hegemony.
 In a survey in 2015, only 13 percent of Iraqi Sunni Arabs believed that their central government in Baghdad was heading in the right direction.

-Today, Iraqi Sunni Arabs are represented in politics primarily by the Iraqi Islamic Party and other groups associated with the Iraqi Accord Front, as well as the National Dialogue Front, the National Movement for Development and Reform, the Nasserist Socialist Vanguard Party, and the Uniters for Reform Coalition (Muttahidoon).
+Today, Iraqi Sunni Arabs are represented in politics primarily by the secularist Progress Party and the mixed Sunni-secular Azem Alliance, historically after 2003 they were represented by the Iraqi Islamic Party and other groups associated with the Iraqi Accord Front, as well as the National Dialogue Front, the National Movement for Development and Reform, the Nasserist Socialist Vanguard Party, and the Uniters for Reform Coalition (Muttahidoon).
 While these parties have provided platforms for Sunni political engagement, their integration into the broader national framework remains slow and uneven.
 Persistent political marginalization, internal fragmentation, and ongoing instability continue to limit their overall influence in Iraqi politics.

 According to a report published in 2015, there were about 9 million Sunni Arabs in Iraq.